-Every pool owner loves to see their family enjoying the water throughout the summer and just having fun.
-However, every pool owner quickly starts to dread the signs of algae, bacterial, and other growths in their pool, so turn to a shock treatment for help.
+Every pool owner loves to see their family enjoying the water throughout the swimming season and just having fun.
+However, as part of regular pool maintenance, you need to shock your pool to ensure the correct water chemistry to prevent the growth of algae and harmful bacteria.
 But exactly what does pool shock do?

 Pool shock increases the total amount of free chlorine in your pool, either by adding more chlorine or other shock chemicals that break apart combined chlorine.
-The increased level of free chlorine then destroys contaminants such as algae, bacteria and chloramines.
+The increased free chlorine level then destroys contaminants such as algae, bacteria and chloramines.

-If all of the chlorine in a pool has combined with contaminants then there is effectively no chlorine available to kill algae etc. So in order to fix that you need to increase the amount of free chlorine in the pool by adding more or by “freeing” the chlorine that has become chemically locked.
+If all of the chlorine in a pool has been combined with contaminants, meaning the combined chlorine level equals the total chlorine level, then there is effectively not enough chlorine available to kill algae etc. So in order to fix that you need to increase the amount of free chlorine in the pool by adding more or by “freeing” the chlorine that has become chemically locked.

 Shock increases the free chlorine level

-There are two ways that shock increases the free chlorine levels within a pool.
-The first way is by adding more chlorine to the pool.
-The second is by reacting to the stored, combined chlorine already in the pool’s water, releasing it.
+There are two ways that pool shock increases the free chlorine levels within a swimming pool.
+The first way is by adding more unstabilized chlorine to the pool.
+The second is by reacting to the stored, combined chlorine already in the pool’s water, releasing it to be reused.

-This process is confusing as many people mistakenly think adding shock to the pool is simply adding more chlorine.
-This leads to many thinking that if they simply add chlorine from their own supply to a pool, they are effectively shocking the pool.
+This process is confusing as many people mistakenly think adding chlorine shock to the pool simply means adding more chlorine in the form of regular chlorine tablets.
+This leads to many thinking that if they simply add more tablets they are effectively shocking the pool.
+But chlorine tablets contain stabilized chlorine which is designed to react slowly, as well as other chemicals normally.

-Calcium hypochlorite is the usually main ingredient of shock, with the mixture holding around 70% chlorine and calcium.
+Calcium hypochlorite is the usual main ingredient of shock, with the mixture holding around 70% chlorine and calcium.

-There are also shock packs with lithium hypochlorite that contains 35% chlorine and dissolves a lot faster than normal shock treatments would.
+There are also shock packs with lithium hypochlorite that contains 35% chlorine and dissolve a lot faster than normal shock treatments would.

 Further, you can also get dichlor, which many people mistakenly call liquid chlorine, when a mixture of chemicals contains 55% chlorine.
 This is often used because it does not need to dissolve into the pool water; it is already a liquid and starts reacting immediately.